drebolivar/drebolivar/README.md

 Full Stack Developer
 --------------------

-Creative minded software engineer with a drive for creating, debugging, and delivering meaningful and aesthetically pleasing projects.
-Driven with a curiosity of how things work and an obsession with making it look "cool", I've been afforded the opportunity to learn something new every day and build upon my skill set.
-With a history in team management, healthcare , and the film, I come with a unique experience of  execution, empathy, and collaboration.
+Creative minded software engineer with a drive for developing efficient projects that integrate seamlessly into a variety of platforms and operations.
+With a diverse professional background in analytics, healthcare management and filmmaking, I have a refined ability to deliver innovative and reliable results under high-pressure and unpredictable scenarios.
+I am intensely curious about how things work and have found that software development perfectly synthesizes the unique skill-set I’ve cultivated throughout my professional career.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [dre.bolivar@gmail.com](mailto:dre.bolivar@gmail.com)